cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 -The AI uses Chronotanks in groups to make them more effective.
 Now this can be enabled or disabled using the .ini file.
 -The AI Chronotank minimal groupsize is now editable by the .ini file.
 -AIBoostLevel is dynamic by the number of allies/enemies he personally sees, this to rebalance unfair groups a bit.
 (Can be enabled/disabled/tweaked using the .ini file.)
+-Several minor tweaks to increase the intelligence for the AI resultinh cash-cheat could be set back to a lower value.
+It's more equeal with human now. :-)

 Hotfix:
 -Sometime Harvesters went to the another side of the map instead of going to closest Tiberium field.
 This is fixed now (Thanks to Cyberarm)
 -Naval production by AI was unlimited.
 An AI tried to build more vessels than all other enemies together resulting in unlimited production when multiple AI's.
  Now it counts the human vessels only.
+In the .ini file you can edit some settings for this.
+-AI keeps building harvesters in some situations.
+Now you can set a max limit in the .ini file.
 ---

 General Mod info: